Punjab’s objection to assembly land in Chandigarh finds echo in Haryana House

 Root of controversy

 About two years ago, Union home minister Amit Shah had announced at the Northern Zone Council meeting in Jaipur that land will be given to Haryana for the construction of an additional Vidhan Sabha complex in Chandigarh.
-Since then, parties in the opposition in Punjab have been opposing the move.
+Since then, Punjab has been opposing the move.

 Punjab’s oft-repeated stand has been that Chandigarh, the joint capital of Punjab and Haryana, is an inalienable part.
 Hence, Haryana getting land in Chandigarh to construct an additional Vidhan Sabha complex has a huge political significance.